 In this guide, we'll do an in-depth comparison of Shudder and Netflix to help you decide which is the better option for you.

-Quick Overview: Shudder vs. Netflix
+A quick overview: Shudder vs. Netflix

 If you're a horror fan, Shudder was made just for you.
 Shudder is an on-demand streaming service, but with a twist: all its content falls into the horror genre.
 Subscribers not only get thousands of classic horror movies but also all kinds of horror-related TV shows as well, including a growing list of Shudder originals to enjoy.